 1.)
 Giraffes only need water every couple of days.
 The majority of their water comes from the plants they eat.
 Good thing too as giraffes are a bit awkward looking when they do need to drink water.

 2.)
 Giraffes sleep standing up.
 If they do settle in for a nap on the ground, it is only for a short time.

 3.)
 Giraffe tongues are up to 20 inches long!

 4.)
 Giraffe females will visit the location they were born to give birth.

 5.)
-Baby giraffes have a 5 foot fall when they’re born.
-Way to welcome you to the world!
+Baby giraffes are 5 feet fall when they’re born.

 But wait, there’s more on giraffes!